D0men1c0/ISSR_Darkweb/README.md

     ```bash
     pip install -r requirements.txt
     ```
 3. (Optional) Run the `download_files.py` script to download the additional files from Google Drive.
-This script handles retrieving files and placing them in the appropriate directories within the repository.
+This script handles retrieving files and placing them in the appropriate directories within the repository.<br>
+Note: being quite heavy files (7 GB in total) choose carefully which models and files to download.
     ```bash
     python download_files.py
     ```

 ## Usage

 Before executing the code, navigate to the directory where the saved BERTopic models are located: